-On arrival in Nepal at Kathmandu Tribhuvan International airport, our airport representative or staff will receive you with a warm welcome then transfer you to your respective hotel.
+On arrival in Nepal at Kathmandu Tribhuvan International airport, our airport representative will receive you with a warm welcome then transfer you to your respective hotel.
 Afternoon or evening time we will review and discuss with much information regarding your trip itinerary and included/excluded services as per the trip itinerary is chosen, at the same time introduce your guide who will help you with the final preparation for your trek.

-Accommodation in Kathmandu & Pokhara
+Hotel in Kathmandu & Pokhara

 We provide 3*** stars tourist standard hotels in Kathmandu and Pokhara with accommodation based on a twin sharing basis with breakfast.
 If you are trekking in groups joining a basis, you will share a room with someone of the same gender from your group.
 If you prefer a single room supplement in Kathmandu and on-route trekking, you can request the single supplement (which will be an extra cost besides the trip price stated).
 We can also help you to book at different deluxe star category hotels on request for more details and information please feel free to contact us